cardstack/boxel/README.md

 `packages/ai-bot` is a node app that runs a matrix client session and an OpenAI session.
 Matrix message queries sent to the AI bot are packaged with an OpenAI system prompt and operator mode context and sent to OpenAI.
 The ai bot enriches the OpenAI response and posts the response back into the matrix room.

+To learn more about Boxel and Cards, see our [documentation](./docs/README.md)

 ## Running the Host App

 There exists a "dev" mode in which we can use ember-cli to host the card runtime host application which includes live reloads.
 Additionally, you can also use the realm server to host the app, which is how it will be served in production.